 Throws in Java

 Similarly, the unchecked exception is not checked during the compile-time, and for the handle, the unchecked exception throws keyword is used.
-This throws keyword is used in the signature of the methods to indicates that the method might throw any of the listed types of exceptions.
+This throws keyword is used in the signature of the methods to indicate that the method might throw any of the listed types of exceptions.
 The caller method has to handle the exception using the try-catch block; otherwise, you will get a compile-time error.

 public void myMethod() throws ArithmeticException, NullPointerException { // Statements that might throw an exception } public static void main(String args[]) { try { myMethod(); } catch (ArithmeticException e) { // Exception handling statements } catch (NullPointerException e) { // Exception handling statements } }